bytecodealliance/cargo-wasi/doc/cli-usage.md

 ## `cargo wasi run`

 Forwards everything to `cargo run`, and runs all binaries in `wasmtime`.
-Arguments passed will be forwarded to `wasmtime`.
+Arguments passed will be forwarded to binaries.
+Additional runtime arguments may be passed using `--runtime-args`.
 Note that it's not necessary to run `cargo wasi build` before this subcommand.
 Example usage looks
 like:

 ```